Globe

 Hawkesbury City Council has received $98 million in funding thanks to the State Government's Western Sydney Infrastructure Grants program to deliver transformative projects for the Hawkesbury community.

-The redevelopment of the current 1960s facility will greatly improve the accessibility and services on offer at the swimming centre and enable it to operate all year round.
+The redevelopment of the current 1960s facility will greatly improve the accessibility and services on offer at the swimming centre with the intention to operate the facility all year round.
 The improvements include:

-• All-season usage through an indoor and outdoor aquatic space allowing a new 8 lane 50m pool with separable boom that separates into two 25m pools (one with the ability to enclose during winter).
+• All-season usage through an indoor and outdoor aquatic space allowing a new 8 lane 50m pool that separates into two 25m pools (one with the ability to enclose during winter).

 • Accessibility upgrades to make the pools accessible to less mobile children and adults